Use variables

-You can save customers' responses in a bot conversation to variables and reuse them later in the conversation.
+You can use variables to save customers' responses and reuse their content later in the conversation.

 You can also use variables to create logical expressions that dynamically route the customer down different conversation paths.
 For example, save a customer's name in a variable called UserName

-, and the bot can address the customer by name as the conversation continues.
+, and the copilot can address the customer by name as the conversation continues.

 Variables can also be passed to, and returned from, other topics and Power Automate flows.

-Variables can exist at three levels, or scopes:
+Variables can exist at four levels, or scopes:

 - Topic variables can only be used in the topics in which they're created.
 This scope is the default for variables that you create.